 Apache Cassandra, a prominent NOSQL database, is supported by the DataStax driver stack.
-While DataStax provides a Java driver (among other language bindings), it is not a JDBC driver.
-QuerySurge (similar to other data tools) requires a JDBC driver to connect to Cassandra, and the need for a JDBC- compliant driver has been filled by an open source wrapper around the DataStax Java driver.
-The driver documentation is available on GitHub, as a "fat" wrapper with all dependencies included (see step 1 below).
-Note that the wrapper is released under the Apache 2.0 license.
-Setup details for using the Cassandra JDBC wrapper for the DataStax Java Driver with QuerySurge follow.
+While DataStax provides a Java driver (among other language bindings), the driver is not a JDBC driver.
+QuerySurge (similar to other data tools) requires a JDBC driver to connect to Cassandra, and the need for a JDBC-compliant driver has been filled by the open source Adejanovski wrapper around the DataStax Java driver (available on GitHub).
+Note that this wrapper is released under the Apache 2.0 license.
+Setup details for using this Cassandra JDBC wrapper for the DataStax Java Driver with QuerySurge follow.

 Setting up a QuerySurge Connection with the Cassandra JDBC DataStax Wrapper

 A QuerySurge Connection to Cassandra is set up using the Connection Extensibility feature of the QuerySurge Connection Wizard.
 Following are the details you'll need to set up your QuerySurge Connection to Cassandra with the "fat" DataStax wrapper.

 - Download the "fat" DataStax wapper.
 You can download the fat driver wrapper with all dependencies here (there may be multiple versions available for download; we've successfully connected to Cassandra with the final cassandra-jdbc-wrapper-3.1.0-SNAPSHOT.jar download).

 - Deploy the Cassandra JDBC driver to your Agent(s).
 The procedure for deploying a new driver to a QuerySurge Agent is here (for Agents on Windows) and here (for Agents on Linux).